qwandreea/Storemote-Dropshipping-App/README.md

 ## App screenshots
 1. Client module
 When the user opens the application, they are a visitor.
 The presentation section allows for navigation to other pages, as well as viewing samples of marketed products, the advertising panel, and informative announcements in the footer.
-There is also a product search form based on product name, material, or product code. <br />
+There is also a product search form based on product name, material, or product code. <br/>
 ![](./screenshots/landing.png)

 Each product is accompanied by options to view details, add to cart, and leave a review.
-The catalog is presented below. <br />
+The catalog is presented below. <br/>
 ![](./screenshots/catalog.png)

 To make a rental request, the customer needs to access the Rental Section.
 When they press the 'Request' button, a form will appear where they can fill in the required information.
-Next to the 'Total' field, the final price will be dynamically calculated with each generated change <br />
+Next to the 'Total' field, the final price will be dynamically calculated with each generated change <br/>
 ![](./screenshots/rental.png)

 Basket <br />